Shapiro takes oath of office to become 48th Pa. governor | Times Leader

 Click here to subscribe today or Login.

 HARRISBURG, Pa.
-(AP) — Democrat took the oath of office Tuesday to become the 48th governor of Pennsylvania, placing his hand on a stack of three Jewish Bibles at Tuesday’s inaugural ceremony outside the state Capitol to cap his in November’s election.
+(AP) — Democrat Josh Shapiro took the oath of office Tuesday to become the 48th governor of Pennsylvania, placing his hand on a stack of three Jewish Bibles at Tuesday’s inaugural ceremony outside the state Capitol to cap his blowout win in November’s election.

-Shapiro, 49, takes over in the nation’s fifth-most populous state with than any of his recent predecessors, including six years as Pennsylvania’s elected attorney general.
+Shapiro, 49, takes over in the nation’s fifth-most populous state with more experience in state government than any of his recent predecessors, including six years as Pennsylvania’s elected attorney general.

 He took the oath from Chief Justice Debra Todd on a cold winter day on a stage erected behind the state’s ornate Capitol in Harrisburg, with lawmakers, ex-governors, members of Congress and several thousand others looking on.